Skip to main content

 If you enter the graduate program in January, a timeline for completion of the thesis or project will be based on shifting the requirements and the timelines set out for students starting in the fall.

-If you change from one stream to the other, an individualized timeline must be worked out with the student, advisor, and graduate officer.
+If you change from one stream to the other, an individualized timeline must be worked out with the student, advisor, and graduate coordinator.
 Changing streams may lead to a longer time to completion.

 Vacation Time